-The Operating System (OS) is a special computer program that is essential to the efficient running and organization of all the other programs within the computer.
+An Operating System (OS) is a crucial computer software that is responsible for managing and coordinating all other software programs within a computer system.
+It performs essential tasks, instructions, and controls to ensure the efficient operation and organization of the computer.